cdlsol/seismic_act_cdmx/README.md

-#Seismic activity in CDMX data pipeline project
+#Seismic activity in CDMX data pipeline practice project focused on Data Ingestion

 This is a guided project to stablish a pipeline with the source being https://www.kaggle.com/datasets/vladimirgc/mexico-city-earthquakes-2020-2024.
 I first used the Kaggle API to download the needed csv file.